Founded December 2016; joined incubator: December 2018

 CEO Nir Golan

 Vvital is developing a unique transcatheter mitral valve repair solution based on the gold-standard open surgical principle known as the posterior leaflet repair method.
-Vvital’s procedure includes repairing of the damaged valve by positioning and attaching a unique flexible implant on top of it, covering and repairing the damaged posterior leaflet, leaving the remaining healthy leaflet (anterior side) untouched and continuing to provide effective valve functions.
+Vvital ‘s procedure repairs the valve by positioning and attaching a unique flexible implant on top of the damaged leaflet (posterior side) and leaves the healthy leaflet (anterior side) to provide effective valve functions.

 Once positioned, the Vvital implant will stop backflow immediately and prevent the leakage.
 Over time, the implant will promote tissue growth and become embedded within the native leaflet.